joshuamiron/labMoviesApp/README.md

 > Similar to movies, people can be favorited in any view and there is a favourites page.

 ![][People_Favourite]

+#### Person Details

+> A person details page was added.
+A person can be tagged as a favorite on the details page.
+> If the endpoint returns a homepage for the person, it is appended as a link to the end of the Overview, opening the page in a new browser tab.

+![][Person_Details]

 ## Storybook.